 NVE has proposed implementation of voluntary combined billing in 2015.
-The proposed solution will increase the neutrality of the DSO, and level the playing field between integrated suppliers and independent suppliers.
+The changes will increase the neutrality of the DSO, and level the playing field between integrated suppliers and independent suppliers.
+The regulatory changes will enter into force 1 September 2016.